Organizations work better with Hats. Save time, automate onboarding, and make better decisions with programmable onchain roles.

 One of the most critical roles identified was the Security Council, which holds veto power over proposals to safeguard against governance attacks.
 In addition to the Security Council, other key roles identified included the Grants Chair, which is responsible for coordinating retroactive grant funding rounds, and the Revenue Chair, which is responsible for increasing awareness and auction revenue for Purple.

 Purple needed a way to elect individuals to those roles, delegate real power to election winners, and compensate role-holders.
 For this, Purple turned to Hats Protocol, enabling the DAO to delegate powers and compensation to specific roles through fair and transparent onchain elections.
+This shift to delegated-decision making and accountability with Hats has decreased time spent on proposals across the DAO by 80% while holding security constant.

 Using Hats, Purple ran elections for its Security Council as well as its Grants Chair and Revenue Chair roles through JokeRace in conjunction with the Hats JokeRace eligibility module.
 Purple token holders had submission and voting rights in the election, and role eligibility was handled by Hats to automatically grant designated powers to the election winners.